EdApp is now SC Training. Learn more

 4. Knowing your structure and surroundings

-Not all buildings are built the same way and have different materials, numbers of floors, types of stairs, doors and windows, and construction methods.
-Knowing the materials used in the building and its integrity will come in handy as some can be more vulnerable than others, especially to fires and other natural disasters.
+Each production facility have different equipment, heavy-vehicles, numbers of floors, types of stairs, doors and windows, and construction methods.
+Knowing the materials used in the building and its integrity will come in handy as some can be more vulnerable than others.
 The number of floors will also make a difference, as it can be more difficult to evacuate people from a high-rise building compared to a low-rise one.

 Once people are evacuated, it’s also crucial to be aware of the surroundings of your building and determine a safe place where people can assemble afterward.